 Hey there oily dudes!
-Today I am going to write a post that, to be honest, I have been trying to work out how to write for a while.
-You see, in this post I am going discuss the minefield that is the consumption of essential oils.
-I say minefield as with a controversial topic such as essential oils there are the believers and non-believers of course.
+Today I am going to write a post that, to be honest, I have been trying to work out for a while.
+You see, in this post I am going to discuss the minefield that is the consumption of essential oil.
+I say “minefield” as with a controversial topic such as essential oils there are the believers and non-believers of course.
 Research is limited and whether they actually work or not is something that is always open to great debate.
 But when you ask of “can you eat essential oils?”, even the believers/users cannot reach agreement.

 Where do I stand?

 Well as you know, I am a firm, if not still a little skeptical, user of essential oils for many things such as soothing sore muscles, shaving and of course, a little diffuser driven stress relief.
 I do not however put them in my food or drink.
 I never have and am not sure if I will in the future.
 But, as usual, I have tried to write from experience so I have been dabbling in this area too…

 The main reason that I was struggling to work out how to write this post was that I just got so bogged down in the research.
 I couldn’t see the proverbial forest for the trees.
 I mean, the only oils I had considered eating were the types pictured above.
 There is so much written about this topic.
 At times with so much venom that it was really hard to decipher.
 Those in the “for” column say that they have never felt better.
 And those against will tell you essential oils are poisonous and should be avoided at all costs.

 The major companies, Young Living and DoTerra, publish recipes for their oils in everything from drinks, cooking, to medicinal interventions.
 Add 1 drop of cinnamon here and 1 drop of lemon to an Indian Curry, etc. I found recipes indicating to put 2 drops of XYZ oil into a pill capsule and swallow each day to assist with XYZ.